 Albert Park, located just a few miles south of central Melbourne, is the venue of the now traditional season opening Australian Grand Prix.
-The temporary street circuit is a favourite among drivers and fans, as the cars sear through the park on the man-made island just inches from the surrounding walls.
-Read about the Melbourne Grand Prix Circuit in Lights Out’s Ultimate Track Guide.
+The temporary street circuit is a favourite among drivers and fans, as the cars tear through the park on the man-made island, just inches from the surrounding walls.

 |FIRST F1 RACE||1996|